apiscopo/tedata/README.md

 ### USAGE

-**NOTE:** "prod_tests.ipynb" in the "tests" directory has detailed usage instructions & examples in a jupyter notebook.
-Refer to that for the best guide.
+**NOTE:** "tedata_walkthrough.ipynb" in the "tests" directory has detailed usage instructions & examples in a jupyter notebook.
+Refer to that for the best available usage guide.

 #### Import tedata